Skip to main content

 Developing Key Competencies through Agricultural and Horticultural Science

-Learning in Agricultural and Horticultural Science provides meaningful contexts for developing Key Competencies from the New Zealand Curriculum.
+Learning in Agricultural and Horticultural Science provides meaningful contexts for developing Key Competencies from The New Zealand Curriculum.
 These Key Competencies are woven through, and embedded in, the Big Ideas and Significant Learning.
 Students will develop their critical thinking, explore different perspectives on agricultural and horticultural issues, and develop their understanding of the role of agriculture and horticulture in society.

 Thinking